 Last week on a whim, I painted our downstairs bathroom Benjamin Moore Hale Navy!
 Talk about making great decisions on the fly.
-This makeover could have gone so wrong, but thankfully, I used a navy paint thought by many to be the best blue that Benjamin Moore offers.
+This makeover could have gone all wrong, but luckily I used a navy paint thought by many to be the best shade of blue Benjamin Moore offers.

-All Hail Benjamin Moore Hale Navy: the King of Navy Paints
+Benjamin Moore Hale Navy: King of Navy Paints

-We went with the ol’ designer favorite Hale Navy, seen on our bathroom vanity below:
+The designer favorite Benjamin Moore Hale Navy, is seen on our bathroom vanity below:

-You could literally use dozens and dozens of various shades of white with this paint and they will all look great!
+You could dozens of various shades of white with this paint and they will all look great!
 It looks great with crisp white and creamy off white.
 Light grays and natural wood tones would also look great together with Hale Navy.

 Do you have cool tones in your home or face North?
 Hale Navy will look fantastic there.
 Mostly warm tones or brass lighting throughout?
 Hale Navy will shine in those rooms too!